 Twenty-five years after Tinker Hatfield first sketched a laceless Air Jordan 11, Jordan Brand finally made it happen with the 2020 Air Jordan 11 Adapt.
 This was the first self-lacing AJ 11, using Nike Adapt power lacing to tighten or loosen the fit at the touch of a button.
 The White/Multi-Color release featured classic patent leather on the mudguard, Infrared accents on the Jumpman and midsole lights, and a translucent outsole.
 Jordan Brand followed up in 2021 with the Dark Powder Blue colorway.
 Priced at $500, the Adapt merged tech and tradition, letting sneakerheads tweak fit and light colors via a smartphone app.

 Nike revived the Air Flightposite with the Dusty Cactus/Persian Violet, a colorway that blends green, blue, and violet into an iridescent, almost oil-slick finish.
 The Foamposite shell retains its molded, liquid-like design, paired with a zipper shroud and stretchy inner sleeve for a locked-in fit.
 Metallic silver accents on the carbon fiber plate and reflective laces add extra flair.
-First seen on Y2K stars like Tim Duncan and Kevin Garnett, the Flightposite’s return taps nostalgia while pushing its otherworldly aesthetic forward.
+First seen on Y2K stars like Tim Duncan and Kevin Garnett, the Flightpositeโs return taps nostalgia while pushing its otherworldly aesthetic forward.
+Even in 2025, it looks like a futuristic Nike sneaker that belongs in 3025.

 Nike Air Bakin Posit ‘Metallic Pewter’